zhna123/battleship/README.md

 ## Introduction
 1. BATTLESHIP simulates the classic battleship game.
+2. Ship arrangements on the gameboards are generated randomly.
-2. Player will play against computer.
+3. Player will play against computer.
-3. Player can choose who goes first.
+4. Player can choose who goes first.

 ## Game Demo
 [BATTLESHIP DEMO](link)

-## Further Work
+## Future Work
+1. Player chooses ship arrangements by entering coordinates or drag/drop
-Two human players mode - support playing on mobile device
+2. Human players mode - support playing on mobile device

 ## Other
 1. The project is set up with webpack